 - You sold your home during the tax year

-Note that there are many other circumstances that may require you to file an income tax return, even if none of the above factors apply to you.
-If you are unsure, a tax professional can help advise you on whether or not you need to file.
+There are many other circumstances that may require you to file an income tax return, even if none of the above situations apply to you.
+If you are unsure, contact a tax professional who can help advise you on whether or not you need to file.

 The Advantages of Filing a Federal Income Tax Return